Mount Monadnock, Jaffrey NH

 The mountain was unnaturally denuded of much of its topsoil and greenery by fires two hundred years ago.
 While no doubt an ecological disaster, this does now at least afford us expansive views all around Southern New Hampshire, the Green Mountains of Vermont and the tall buildings of Boston on a clear day.
 Also check out the old graffiti atop the peak - it seems that old school vandals used to come prepared with hammer and chisel, over a century and a half before Sharpies were invented.

-The trails beginning from Mount Monadnock State Park are undoubtably the most popular, but there are other less crowded trails to the summit also which are a great alternative and may be even better routes for some.
+The trails beginning from Mount Monadnock State Park are undoubtedly the most popular, but there are other less crowded trails to the summit also which are a great alternative and may be even better routes for some.
 In the map below we highlight many different ways up the mountain and review them below for your consideration.

 Moderate scrambles.